iluvjava/Maths/AMATH 502/AMATH 502.md

 1. Define strange attractor.
 2. List the processes involved in crating a strange attractor.
 3. Find the invariant set of a map.

+That was the plan, and here is what we actually did in class.

+---